Empowering Communities to Meet the Needs of Aging Populations

 Aging in Place Grant Opportunity: This opportunity is part of the Department’s strategy to increase the resources and capacity for local Area Agencies on Aging, Senior Villages, and nonprofit organizations serving older Marylanders and their caregivers to provide high-quality services and supports, develop social connection and community engagement, and foster the cultivation of social capital, enabling older Marylanders to thrive in their communities.

-MDOA Funds Aging in Place Programs The Maryland Department of Aging announces $100,000 in grant awards to six Villages that serve historically marginalized communities to support aging in place efforts.
+The Maryland Department of Aging awarded $100,000 in grants awards to six Villages that serve historically marginalized communities to support aging in place efforts.
 The grants are offered annually as part of Longevity Ready Maryland’s efforts to increase the capacity of local organizations to provide high-quality services, improve collaboration between agencies and organizations, and foster social connection across generations.
+Read the full press release

 here.